t3l3m3try/Hacktivity_Heatmap/README.md

 # Hacktivity-Heatmap
-Heat Map Generator - Generates an interactive heatmap visualization of activity patterns by weekday and hour.
+Generates an interactive heatmap visualization of activity patterns by weekday and hour.

 ## Installation